 - Education of itself and others on the strength and unique contribution of contemporary Aboriginal cultures, and of the facts of colonisation.

 - Contribute towards the promotion of accurate information on Aboriginal history and current issues.

 - Equity and access for all members of Aboriginal communities to culturally sensitive services.

-The anniversary of the National Apology to the Stolen Generations is on February 13 and we are celebrating the strength and courage of our Stolen Generations heroes.
+The anniversary of the National Apology to the Stolen Generations is on 13 February.

 Council is committed to reconciliation with Indigenous Australians, particularly the Wurundjeri people – the traditional owners of the land we now call Moreland.